New Release Alert! Life at Sea

-“Catchy melodies, heartfelt lyrics and his soulful saxophone blend with a penchant for funky beats and campfire sing-a-longs, giving Trevor Ras a unique style- one that lands him comfortably between Van Morrison and Jack Johnson, Ed Sheeren, and Crosby, Still, Nash and Young.
+“Catchy melodies, heartfelt lyrics and his soulful saxophone blend with a penchant for great grooves and campfire sing-a-longs, giving Trevor Ras a unique style- one that lands him comfortably between Van Morrison and Jack Johnson, Ed Sheeren, and Crosby, Still, Nash and Young.

 What I Do

 Mostly solo these days, using a loop pedal to infuse my saxophone playing into the mix.
-Originals and covers by: Ed Sheeren, Hall and Oates, Duran Duran, Jason Mraz, Rolling Stones, Van Morrison, Band of Horses, U2, Jack Johnson, Jimmy Buffet, America, Dave Matthews Band, Paul Simon, Toad the Wet Sprocket, Doobie Brothers, Steve Miller, Gavin DeGraw, Bob Marley, Buffalo Springfield, James Taylor, Commodores, Crosby, Stills and Nash, Neil Young, Tom Petty, The Eagles, David Gray, Big Head Todd and many more.
+Originals and covers by: Ed Sheeren, Zac Brown, Bill Withers, Hall and Oates, Duran Duran, Jason Mraz, Rolling Stones, Van Morrison, Amy Winehouse, Avett Brothers, Jimmy Buffet, America, Dave Matthews Band, Paul Simon, Doobie Brothers, Steve Miller, Bob Marley, Buffalo Springfield, James Taylor, Commodores, Crosby, Stills and Nash, Neil Young, Tom Petty, The Eagles, David Gray, Big Head Todd and many more.

 Where I’ve Played

-Venues this decade: Aladdin Theatre (Portland), The Roxy (L.A.), The Joint (L.A.), High Dive (Seattle), The Hotel Café (L.A.), Hotel Café (Hollywood, CA), Taylor’s (Eugene), Nectar (Seattle), High Dive (Seattle), Tractor Tavern (Seattle), The Sand Bar (Santa Barbara, CA), The Jet (Seattle), Buffalo Gap (Portland), Joxer Daly’s (Culver City, CA), Prince O Whales (Playa Del Rey, CA), Patrick Molloy’s (Hermosa Beach, CA), Skylark Café (West Seattle), McMenamin’s Pubs and properties throughout Oregon.
+Venues the past few years: A lot of McMenamin’s venues recently including St. Francis (Bend), Grand Lodge (Forest Grove), Edgefield (Portland), and Anderson School (Bothell, WA), However, other regular haunts include Alki Beach Pub, Owl n’ Thistle (Seattle), Buffalo Gap (Portland), and Skylark Cafe (Seattle).
+Its been a minute, but I’ve also played the Aladdin Theatre (Portland), The Roxy (L.A.), The Joint (L.A.), High Dive (Seattle), The Hotel Café (L.A.), Hotel Café (Hollywood, CA), Taylor’s (Eugene), Nectar (Seattle), High Dive (Seattle), Tractor Tavern (Seattle), The Sand Bar (Santa Barbara, CA), Joxer Daly’s (Culver City, CA), Prince O Whales (Playa Del Rey, CA), Patrick Molloy’s (Hermosa Beach, CA).

 The projects listed below are some of the stuff ongoing and in my past.
 Some of it is still for sale and some of it, sadly, out of print.
 Click on the album to find out where to purchase.
 Many of the faces you see on the latest album are part of where I’ve come from…its kind of a fun journey if you have a few minutes.